oluwakeye-john/personal/README.md

 # 💻Oluwakeye John

-Hey there, I am a Web and Mobile App Developer who is passionate about building fast, intuitive and performance-driven applications.
+Hey there, I am a Web and Mobile App Developer who loves building fast, intuitive and performance-driven applications.

 I love learning new skills and teaming with fellow developers to build amazing stuff.